nhsconnect/NHS-Booking-API/index.md

 ## Quick Links ##

 FHIR Profiles: <a href="resources_overview.html">NHS Booking FHIR Profiles</a><br/>
-How to Search for a free slot: <a href="search_free_slots.html">Search free slots</a><br/>
+How to Search for Slots: <a href="search_slots.html">Search Slots</a><br/>
 How to Book an Appointment: <a href="book_an_appointment.html">Book an Appointment</a>

 ## Glossary ##

-A full list of Glossary terms used by NHS Projects can be found at the <a href="https://developer.nhs.uk/library/glossary/" target="_blank">NHS Developer Network - Glossary</a>.
+A full list of the Glossary terms used by NHS Projects can be found at the <a href="https://developer.nhs.uk/library/glossary/" target="_blank">NHS Developer Network - Glossary</a>.